Keto ha una lunga storia nel trattamento dell'epilessia

 Another area to look at is the hippocampus portion of the brain and the altering gene expression that occurs with the keto diet.
 The keto diet triggers a more widespread, diversified energy system throughout the brain, and this is centered at the hippocampus.
 The keto diet makes it so the brain can have an overall even level of energy, less instance of hyper amounts of energy going to one portion of the brain, potentially eliciting a seizure.
 Now, where this really starts to get interesting is with a study that was published in a journal Cell Cycle.
 The keto diet is now being shown to affect seizures by a way of our gut bacteria and this could be the reason that the keto diet has been so beneficial all along, believe it or not.
 What this study took a look at was the effect of specific kinds of gut bacteria that increased when someone was on a keto diet.
 They took mice that had no gut bacteria whatsoever and they gave them these two specific kinds of bacteria that are prevalent when someone’s on a keto diet.
 And guess what?
 These mice that were epileptic didn’t have seizures anymore.
 It was found that literally just by adding the kinds of bacteria that are produced when you’re on a keto diet could stop seizures.
 Once that bacteria were removed again, the seizures came back.
 Pretty darn powerful stuff.

 So, when it comes down to the keto diet’s effect on epilepsy, when it comes down to the specific ketone bodies, like beta hydroxybutyrate, we should be measuring with the Keto-Mojo meter.
 We know that it has to do with the GABA and glutamate cycle, but we’re starting to uncover so much more in the world of the keto diet.
 Talking about the gut bacteria, talking about the overall senses of being calm in general.
 So much more than what meets the eye, and we’re uncovering more every day as to why the keto diet might not just be good for epilepsy, but for all kinds of neuro diseases as well.
-Make sure that your keeping it locked in here with Keto-Mojo and leave all the guess work out of the equation and start testing with the Keto-Mojo meter.
+Make sure that your keeping it locked in here with Keto-Mojo and leave all the guess work out of the equation and start testing with the Metro Keto-Mojo.
 I’ll see you in the next video.